-During 2018, the Foreign Press Association celebrates its first 100 years
+During 2018, the Foreign Press Association celebrated its first 100 years

 as the oldest foreign press association in the hemisphere.